andymeneely/squib/README.md

 {include:file:samples/custom_config.rb}

-# Squib Principles and Patterns
+# Squib Best Practices and Patterns

 I am eating my own dogfood and using Squib for prototyping my own games.
 From that experience, here are some pieces of advice.
 They are really just re-hashing of common Ruby community and good software engineering practices.